MitRupeshSingh/PokerHand/README.md

 3. Game is the main class which takes input from the user for different players and perform all the comparison of the cards.

-Finally, we have PokerHandTest file which test different condition for our project.
+Finally, we have PokerHandTest file which test different conditions for our project.